LiskHQ/lisk-desktop/docs/TEST_GUIDE.md

 ## Integration tests

 ### What do they test?
-Integration of all components, utils, reducers and middlewares on one page (e.g. Dashboard, Wallet, Delegates).
+Integration of all components, utils, reducers and middlewares on one page, e.g. [Login](/test/integration/login.test.js), [Wallet](/test/integration/wallet.test.js), [Delegates](/test/integration/voting.test.js).

 ### Where do they live?
 Integration tests for each page have their own file in [/test/integration/](/test/integration).